duleorlovic/blog/_posts/2016-02-29-amazon-aws-s3.markdown

 therefore not allowed access.
 The response had HTTP status code 403.
 ~~~

-We need to go Bucket -> Properties -> Permissions -> Add Cors configuration and
+We need to go Bucket -> Properties -> Permissions -> (at the bottom)
+Cross-origin resource sharing (CORS)
 add `<AllowedMethod>PUT</AllowedMethod>` and `<AllowedHeader>*</AllowedHeader>`
 to the provided example:
+XML format is not used any more
 ~~~
 <CORSConfiguration>
     <CORSRule>